 Wednesday, December 11th, 2019 - Project planning deliverables due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

 4:00pm, Tuesday, December 10th, 2019 - Feature Freeze

 11:00am, Wednesday, December 11th, 2019 - Completed project deliverables due and presentations!

 - As you make code changes, frequently commit and push to GitHub.

-- You will be required to submit the GitHub URL and the URL to the live site - watch slack for details.
+- You will be required to submit the GitHub URL and the URL to the live site in the business Slack channel.

 What should I cover during my presentation?

 Project 4 presentations will start at 11:00am on Wednesday, December 11th, 2019.
 Each presentation should be 10 minutes or less and cover the following:

 - What was your motivation to build this project?

 - Demo of your project's core functionality.